 Teaching Experience

-I was a volunteer teaching assistant at the Center for Student Learning and Development at Tsinghua University, an association that offers drop-in tutoring for STEM courses.
+I was a volunteer teaching assistant at the Center for Student Learning and Development at Tsinghua University.
+I offered drop-in tutoring for computer science and finance courses.